Akmazad/Drug-Repositioning/README.md

 # Drug-Developer-V2
-Interface for measuring, and visualizing Drug-Drug similarity information
+A Shiny interface for measuring and visualizing Drug-Drug similarity information